 Infer types

-Another cool feature that my schemas allow you to do is to infer the input and output type.
-This makes your work even easier, because you don't have to create the type definition additionally.
+Another cool feature of schemas is the ability to infer input and output types.
+This makes your work even easier because you don't have to write the type definition yourself.

 Infer input types

-You are probably interested in input type only in special cases.
-I recommend you to use the output type in most cases.
+You are probably interested in the input type only in special cases.
+In most cases, the output type should be sufficient.

 import * as v from 'valibot';